ankit-pras/alexa-google-search/README.md

 A highly unofficial alexa skill for google search

-# 2.0 beta 5.4 AMAZON ECHO UK USERS GROUP BUILD
+# 2.0 beta 5.5 AMAZON ECHO UK USERS GROUP BUILD

-# THIS IS AN UNSTABLE DEVELOPMENT BRANCH - PLEASE DO NOT INSTALL THIS VERSION UNLESS HAVE BEEN ASKED AS IT PROBABLY WON'T WORK!
+# THIS IS AN UNSTABLE DEVELOPMENT BRANCH - PLEASE DO NOT INSTALL THIS VERSION UNLESS HAVE BEEN ASKED TO AS IT IS WORK IN PROGRESS!

 This BETA version contains the following:-

-1. Support for Sports results (including live for beta 5.3)
-2. Back result incase an answer isn't found.
+1. Processing speed improvements.
+2. Support for currency conversion. (thanks to Mark Riley for this contribution)
+3. Support for Sports results including live and historic events.
+This covers leagues (such as the UK Championship) that Alexa can't handle natively.
+Should also handle Baseball and American football althought his hasn't been tested extensively.
+4. Removed back-up result system from previous beta's as this wasn't that useful.

 ### THIS SKILL IS FOR PERSONAL USE ONLY AND IS NOT ENDORSED BY GOOGLE OR AMAZON - DO NOT SUBMIT THIS TO AMAZON FOR CERTIFICATION AS IT WON'T PASS!